EyalYe/UsainWolt/README.md

 - Implement password hashing for security.
 - Serve images for restaurants and items.

+## Design
+### Server
+- We decided to use a client-server architecture to separate the server-side logic from the client-side GUI.
+- The server is implemented using `ServerSocket` and `Socket` classes to handle multiple client connections.
+- Using sockets allows for real-time communication between clients and the server.
+- The server times out any connection after 30 seconds of inactivity to prevent resource wastage.
+- It is the client's responsibility to handle reconnection attempts if the connection is lost.

+### Client
+- The client uses `JFrame` to create a user-friendly interface.
+- The client sends requests to the server using `Socket` and receives responses using `ObjectInputStream` and `ObjectOutputStream`.
+- Since the server disconnects inactive clients, the client automatically reconnects if the connection is lost (Only happens for restaurants users for now since we have not implemented any live features for customers and delivery users).
+- The selectivity of which user's connection to keep alive is based on the user's role for now.
+This also happens to allow us for better testing of the server, as we can have many clients connected at the same time on the same machine and use fewer threads than we would have if we had to keep all connections alive.

 ## Future Features
 - Admin interface for user and restaurant management.
 - Integration of live order tracking for customers.
 - Improved revenue tracking with analytics.
 - Push notifications for real-time updates.
+- Integration with payment gateways.
+- Improved security with encryption and secure connections.
+- Improved image handling with caching and compression.
+- Improved error handling and logging.
+- Improved UI with more features and customization.
+- Improved users fetching and searching.
+- Improved memory management and performance optimization. (for example, we could use a database to store the data instead of storing it in memory)

 ## How the Project Meets the Code Guidelines
 1. **Collection of Classes**: